 Since Prepaid Tuition Plans are limited by state, there is a restricted list of schools that accept prepaid plans.

 - Depending on your state, the prepaid plan may cover graduate school.
 The same goes for community colleges

 - You can use the funds for out-of-state colleges and universities but you will not be able to use all your funds for such

 To find out which schools will allow you to pay tuition with Prepaid Tuition Plans, click here.

 Prepaid tuition plans are savings plans parents have been using for some time now.
 Though some prepaid plans have either closed down entirely or stopped new enrollment since 2008, many parents still prefer this plan over other options.

-Previously there were 22 states who offered prepaid tuition plans, now there’s only 11.
+Previously there were 22 states who offered prepaid tuition plans, now there are only 11.
 Here’s the list: